Master of Liberal Arts Degree

 Employers want to hire liberal arts graduates because they tend to be innovative and independent thinkers with strong communication and reasoning skills.
 As a graduate student in the liberal arts, you’ll build a valuable base of knowledge and experience to enhance your professional career and personal life.

 Graduate study in the liberal arts requires an interdisciplinary focus.
 With each required and elective course, students apply principles from history, social sciences, literature, and other discipline-specific coursework toward solving a central focus question, developed in coordination with the program coordinator.
+Sample areas of inquiry include sustainable design, historical and cultural studies of gardening, and comic book design studies — areas related, directly or indirectly, to the professional experiences and aspirations of the students.

 As an MLA student and graduate, you’ll be well-rounded, knowledgeable in many subjects and able to draw from that knowledge and experience to answer questions, take sides in a debate or solve a problem.
 And you’ll acquire an appreciation for global perspectives, traditions, lifestyles and philosophies.